chromice/order.less/README.md

 }
 ```

-This library can automatically shift the element back to baseline.
+These mixins can help automatically shift the element back to baseline.
 The offset is primarily a function of `font-size`, `line-height` and `font-family`, and in many cases of `font-variant`, `font-weight` and `font-style`.
 If we abstract the variability of each typeface variation via special ratio referred to as **baseline offset**, the actual offset is simply a function of `font-size`, `line-height` and `baseline offset`.

 Here are baseline offset values for a few popular typefaces: